 During my time at the camp, I became good friends with Mr. T. He was an avid surfer.
 I first learned to surf in Malibu after Mr. T let me borrow his surfboard.
 In addition to driving an extended-length golf cart at the camp, Mr. T drove a massive monster truck.
 It was surreal to ride in the monster truck with Mr. T at the wheel, cruising around Los Angeles, elevated above the traffic.

-This was when I first found out that it is legal for some blind and impaired people to drive.
+This was when I first found out that it is legal for some blind and impaired people to drive a car.
 In case you’re wondering, Mr. T is an excellent driver.
 He drove very cautiously and carefully.
 His only limitation, as required by law, is that he can only drive during the daylight hours.

 Legal driving requirements for blind and visually impaired people